 I urge you not to skim over this point!
 There are people (and I’m not talking about our kids here) who feed that spirit of mom guilt.

-Before distancing yourself, try explaining how their commentary on your parenting makes you feel.
+Before distancing yourself, explain how their commentary on your parenting makes you feel.
 If they continue to critique you, then it’s time to distance yourself.

 No one needs to have their doubts or fears thrown in their face by family or “friends”.
-Cut the ties and scale back on the amount of time you spend with these kinds of people.
+Cut the ties and scale back on your time with these people.
 Your mommy heart will thank you.

 3- COMPLIMENT YOURSELF